How Many Possible Stereoisomers Are There For Crestor

 The Role of Calcium in Rosuvastatin Calcium

 Rosuvastatin is administered as a calcium salt.
 The calcium salt form improves the drug's stability, solubility, and bioavailability.
-The calcium ion does not affect the stereochemistry of the rosuvastatin molecule itself, but it plays a crucial role in the drug's overall properties and performance.
+The calcium ion does not affect the stereochemistry of the rosuvastatin molecule itself, but it has a big impact in the drug's overall properties and performance Small thing, real impact..

 The formation of the calcium salt involves the interaction of the carboxylic acid group of rosuvastatin with calcium ions.
 This interaction results in the formation of a stable, crystalline complex that is easier to handle and formulate into tablets.